Clinical Mental Health Counseling, M.S.

 Clinical Mental Health Counseling: January 15 for summer only.
 Students may start coursework in summer or fall.

-The Clinical Mental Health and the School Counseling master 's program is accredited by the Council on the Accreditation of Counseling and Related Educational Programs (CACREP), which is the premier independent accrediting body in counselor education.
+The M.S. program is accredited by the Council on the Accreditation of Counseling and Related Educational Programs (CACREP), which is the premier independent accrediting body in counselor education.
 A comprehensive exam is required.
-Students who complete the Master of Science in Clinical Mental Health Counseling are prepared to take the National Counselor Examination.
+Students who complete the M.S. in Clinical Mental Health Counseling are prepared to take the National Counselor Examination.
 This examination is required by the National Board for Counselor Certification (NBCC).
-It is also required by the State of Connecticut for Licensed Professional Counselors (LPC).
+It is also required by the State of Connecticut Department of Public Health for Licensed Professional Counselors (LPC).

 Master Of Science Degree In Counseling - Clinical Mental Health Counseling

-Clinical Mental Health Counseling programs prepare graduates to work with clients across a spectrum of mental and emotional disorders, as well as to promote mental health and wellness.
-Clients may be seen individually, in couples, families or group settings.
-Clinical Mental Health Counselors are knowledgeable in the principles and practices of diagnosis, treatment, referral and prevention and often work in interdisciplinary teams with other health professionals (e.g., psychiatrists, social workers, MDs).
-Employment opportunities may include private practice, community-based mental health centers, hospitals and other treatment centers.
+The Clinical Mental Health Counseling program prepares graduates to work with clients across a spectrum of mental and emotional disorders, as well as to promote mental health and wellness.
+Clients may be seen individually, in couples, or group settings.
+Clinical Mental Health Counselors are knowledgeable in principles and practices of diagnosis, treatment, referral, and prevention and often work in interdisciplinary teams with other health professionals (e.g., psychiatrists, social workers, MDs).
+Employment opportunities may include private practice, community-based mental health centers, hospitals, and other treatment centers.
 For more information please see the Council for Accreditation of Counseling & Related Educational Programs (CACREP) website.